Tlapi/mfcc-noodle/README.md

 mfcc-noodle
 ===========

+NOTE: This is still under heavy-development.
+Use at your own risk.

 Easy to use, easy to implement, superflexibile and modular Content Management system base on Zend Framework 2 and Twitter Bootstrap.

 How to create your own module: